aduggin/csun2013-presentation/README.md

 Digest and circulate BBC standards and Guidelines

 Organised training

 * Screenreader training - JAWS/NVDA
 * Accessibile web applications - javascript, aria and html5
 	* Bespoke - used components that we were going to be building
 	* Support forum

 Trawl resources for accessibility knowledge and best practice

 * blogs
 * books
 * web aim mailing list
 * simply accessible q and a
 Wiki, Blog and Presentations to share round team / organisation

 Set up a support network

 * Mentor new developers
 * Set up an email list
 * learning lunches - chance to review and discuss approaches

 Review and feedback accessibility concerns early - to designers, developers and product owners

 Agile methodology

 * tackle features in priority order
 * Push back on new features until core features complete - especially towards end of project

 Let front-end developers concentrate on the front end - php developers concentrate on back end.

 Library of elements and reusable components
-	- oocss - elements and common sub components. don't tie visuals to elements
+* oocss - elements and common sub components. don't tie visuals to elements
-	- components that can be dropped into any page
+* components that can be dropped into any page
-	- use static feeds so not dependant on real data
+* use static feeds so not dependant on real data
-	- reuse leads to consistency, easier to test and maintain and pages that become quicker /easier to put together
+* reuse leads to consistency, easier to test and maintain and pages that become quicker /easier to put together

 Progressive Enhancement.
 Only use aria an an extra if needed.

-Test early and often
+Test early and often:

 * Developers - browser tests
 * Code reviews before merging into release branch
 * Red Bee
 * Henny

 ## Implementation examples